TEE-Attestation/tas/README.md

 ## Quick Start

-To get TAS running in 5 minutes we recommend using a python virtual environment:
+To get the TAS server running in 5 minutes we recommend using a python virtual environment:

 ```bash
 # 1. Clone and setup